Just-world fallacy: Illness

 Other researchers have found that observers judge sick people as responsible for their illnesses.
 One experiment showed that persons suffering from a variety of illnesses were derogated on a measure of attractiveness more than healthy individuals were.
 In comparison to healthy people, victim derogation was found for persons presenting with indigestion, pneumonia, and stomach cancer.
 Moreover, derogation was found to be higher for those suffering from more severe illnesses, except for those presenting with cancer.
 Stronger belief in a just world has also been found to correlate with greater derogation of AIDS victims.

 Poverty

-More recently, researchers have explored how people react to poverty through the lens of the just-world hypothesis.
+More recently, researchers have explored how people react to poverty through the lens of the just-world fallacy.
 Strong belief in a just world is associated with blaming the poor, with weak belief in a just world associated with identifying external causes of poverty including world economic systems, war, and exploitation.

 The self as victim

 Some research on belief in a just world has examined how people react when they themselves are victimized.
 An early paper by Dr. Ronnie Janoff-Bulman found that rape victims often blame their own behavior, but not their own characteristics, for their victimization.
 It was hypothesized that this may be because blaming one's own behavior makes an event more controllable.